Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Conclusion and Future Work

-This work was initially supported by Laboratory Directed Research and Development (LDRD) funding under Contract Number DE-AC02-05CH11231.
-It was then supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) program under contract No. DE-AC02-05CH11231.
+This work was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) program under contract No. DE-AC02-05CH11231, and the U.S. Department of Energy, Office of Science, Energy Earthshot initiatives as part of the Center for Ionomer-based Water Electrolysis at Lawrence Berkeley National Laboratory under Award Number DE-AC02-05CH11231.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
-We thank Rasmus Lindrup, Toby Kreiman, Geoffrey Negiar, Muhammad Hasyim, Ritwik Gupta, Aayush Singh, David Limmer, Kranthi Mandadapu, David Prendergast, Bryan McCloskey, and Muratahan Aykol for fruitful discussions and comments on the manuscript.
+We thank Rasmus Lindrup, Toby Kreiman, Geoffrey Negiar, Muhammad Hasyim, Ritwik Gupta, Martin Sipka, Johannes Dietschreit, Aayush Singh, David Limmer, Kranthi Mandadapu, David Prendergast, Bryan McCloskey, and Muratahan Aykol for fruitful discussions and comments on the manuscript.